radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 Each RadiantOne leader node plays the role of a “writer” in the replication and publishes their changes into a journal.
 Each leader is also responsible for periodically checking the journal for changes that they need to apply locally.
 Should conflicting change events occur, a combination of timestamps and sequence numbers associated with the conflicting events are used to resolve the conflict.

+>[!note]
->**Note – on startup, the RadiantOne service first applies any missed change events from the replication journal and only after these changes have been applied is it able to serve as an active server.**
+>On startup, the RadiantOne service first applies any missed change events from the replication journal and only after these changes have been applied is it able to serve as an active server.

 RadiantOne Universal Directory stores also support subtree replication architectures.
 A main cluster is configured for and maintains the image for all replicas and houses the replication journal.
 Each replica can be a subset of containers from the main image.
 An example is depicted in the diagram below where Cluster 1 maintains the global namespace and Cluster 2 is a replica of the ou=Site1 subtree and Cluster 3 is a replica of the ou=Site2 subtree.